 The essence of Multi-Perspective Hand Reading can be understood with the principle that ANY individual hand sign can at best only serve as just a single 'building stone' towards building a proper & valid assessment.

-In the new diagnostic-section Scientific Hand Charts (featuring 25 diagnostic themes) these insights are summarized as follows:
+In the new section Scientific Hand Charts (featuring 25 major diagnostic themes) this insightfull principle is summarized as follows: